selbert/zeus/README.md

 `testnet` first!

-After the LND node is running and is fully synced to the chain, follow the steps above.
+After the LND node is running and is fully synced to the chain, follow the steps below.
 We assume that LND saves its files to `~/.lnd/`.
 If you changed that path, adjust the following example paths accordingly.

 * Make sure the gRPC port (default `10009`) of the node is open and reachable